 SRE should not be delivered in isolation but firmly embedded in all curriculum areas, including Personal, Social Health Education (PSHE) and citizenship.
-At Shilbottle First School the main content is delivered in PSHE lessons.
+At Shilbottle Primary the main content is delivered in PSHE lessons.
 SRE is normally delivered by class teachers in mixed gender groups other than when it is deemed more appropriate for topics to be covered in single sex groups.
 Active learning methods which involve children's full participation are used.

-Occasionally, appropriate and suitably experienced and/or knowledgeable visitors from outside school may be invited to contribute to the delivery of SRE in school.
+Occasionally, appropriate and suitably experienced and/or knowledgeable visitors from outside school [e.g. the school nurse] may be invited to contribute to the delivery of SRE in school.